farisachugthai/dynamic_ipython/docs/_sources/startup/completions.rst.txt

 :mod:`~default_profile.startup.completions`
 ===========================================

-Use both Jedi and prompt_toolkit to aide IPython in generating completions..
+Use both `jedi` and `prompt_toolkit` to aide `IPython` in generating completions.

 The function from this module that will be easiest for end users to utilize is.:

 .. function:: create_pt_completers()
+   :noindex:

-    Return a MergedCompleter combining all of the public facing completers initialized in this module.
-This includes all of the concrete `prompt_toolkit.completion.Completers` as well as subclasses of the abstract base class.
+    Return a `~prompt_toolkit.completion.MergedCompleter` combining all of
+    the public facing completers initialized in this module.
+    This includes all of the concrete
+    `prompt_toolkit.completion.Completers` as well as subclasses of the abstract base class.